Person in a white shirt browses racks of clothing in a store. Photo by Farah from Burst.

 While customers prefer to go to the store to buy a car due to the high cost and the desire to test drive it beforehand, buying items online, such as clothes, is quickly becoming the norm.
 This is because the cost is relatively low and returning or exchanging items is often easy to do.

-In ecommerce, lead generation might start with a Facebook ad and end 90 seconds later on a checkout page.
+In ecommerce, lead generation might start with an ad on Instagram and end 90 seconds later on a checkout page.

 Before we race ahead with tips for lead generation, let's make sure we're on the same page about what a lead actually is.